annotation/text-fabric/docs/Api/General.md

         /-/
         ```

+        Meaning:

+        node *r* is a result of this template if *r* is a result of `atom` and
+        there is an extension (*r*, *R1*) that is a result of

+        ```
+        atom
+        templateO1
+        ```

+        or there is an extension (*r*, *R2*) that is a result of

+        ```
+        atom
+        templateO2
+        ```

+        or there is an extension (*r*, *R3*) that is a result of

+        ```
+        atom
+        templateO3
+        ```

     ???+ note "Parent"
         The `atom` bit is an atom line, it acts as the *parent* of the quantifier.

     ???+ note "Multiple quantifiers"
         You may have multiple quantifiers for one parent.

     ???+ note "Not in result tuples"
         Whereas a the search for a normal template
         proceeds by finding a tuples that instantiates all it nodes
         in such a way that all relationships expressed in the template hold, a quantifier template
         is not instantiated.
         It asserts a condition that has to be tested for all nodes relative
         an other node.
 None of the atoms in a template of a quantifier corresponds to
         a node in a result tuple.

     ???+ note "May be nested"
         Templates within a quantifier may contain other quantifiers.
         The idea is, that whenever a search template is evaluated, the outer level of
         quantifiers in it gets interpreted.
         This interpretation gives rise to one or more templates to be constructed and run.
         Those new templates have been stripped of the outer layer of quantifiers,
         and when these templates are executed, the 2nd level quantifiers have become outer.
         And so on.

     ??? caution "Restrictions"
         Due to the implementation of quantifiers there are certain restrictions.